nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    `filter t/swe met/score val/60`
     **Expected**: No person is filtered.
 Error details shown in the status message.
 Person list remains the same.

    6. Test case 5:
    `filter t/Interview met/score val/-10`
    **Expected**: No person is filtered.
 Error details shown in the status message.
 Person list remains the same.

    7. Test case 6:
    `filter t/Interview met/variance val/100`
    **Expected**: No person is filtered.
 Error details shown in the status message.
 Person list remains the same.

    8. Test case 7:
    `filter t/Interview met/percentile`
    **Expected**: No person is filtered.
 Error details shown in the status message.
 Person list remains the same.

+### Saving data

+1. Dealing with missing/corrupted data files

+    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_